zoriya/Kyoo/INSTALLING.md

 or [Windows](https://docs.docker.com/desktop/install/windows-install/).
 Docker is used to run each services of Kyoo in an isolated environment with all the dependencies they need.

 Kyoo also needs 2 files to work properly.
-The first should be downloaded from the latest release artificat, the other needs to be filled in with your configurations.
+The first should be downloaded from the latest release artifact, the other needs to be filled in with your configurations.
 Those files can be put in any directory of your choice.

 Those files are: